Skip to Content

 Multiple Clustering performs data clustering on subsets of variables in a Bayesian network.

-The subsets are defined by Classes that are named [Factor_i].
+The subsets are defined by classes named [Factor_i].

-The nodes in each class [Factor_i] are used to induce a new node — a latent variable — which summarizes the undelying manifest nodes.
+The nodes in each class [Factor_i] are used to induce a new node — a latent variable — which summarizes the underlying manifest nodes.

 You can manually define classes to be used for Multiple Clustering, but they can also be created automatically using Variable Clustering.

 A Bayesian network is created for each of these classes.
 This network contains the variables that belong to the class and the synthetic variable Cluster named [Factor_i].
-This variable is added to the corresponding class [Factor_i].
-It is set as not observable.
-If the initial network contains fixed arcs, they will be added to each new Bayesian network if they are included in it, i.e. the extremities of each arc are contained in the network.
+This variable is added to the corresponding class [Factor_i] and set as Not Observable.
+If the initial network contains fixed arcs, they are added to each new Bayesian network if they are included in it, i.e., the extremities of each arc are contained in the network.
 At the end of the last data clustering, a final Bayesian network is created.
 It contains all the Clusters and comes with an internal database where all the values of these latent variables have been inferred with respect to their corresponding network.
-It is also possible to add to that final Bayesian network the initial variables (the manifest variables).
+It is also possible to add the initial variables (the manifest variables) to that final Bayesian network.

 Note that classes only consisting of a single node will not be processed in Multiple Clustering.

 In the Output area, the wizard allows selecting the directory where the various generated networks will be saved (a network by class [Factor_i] and the final network with all the latent variables).
 The intermediate and final databases are saved with the generated networks.
 The continuous values can be saved with the databases.
-This wizard also allows us to add or not all the nodes of the initial network to the final one.
-It is also possible to display or not the intermediate report generated for each intermediate network.
-However, the intermediate reports will always be saved in the target directory.
+This wizard also allows you to add or exclude the nodes of the initial network in the final one.
+It is also possible to display or hide the intermediate report generated for each intermediate network.
+However, the intermediate reports are always saved in the target directory.

 It is possible to create, for each network, a cluster node with ordered numerical states.
 These values are the mean of the score of each connected node for each state of the cluster node.
 If two of these values are strictly identical, an epsilon is added to one of them to obtain two different values.